git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/120_StaticProvisioning.md

   volumeName: fsx-pv
 :::

-Deploy this PersistentVolumeClaim to the EKS cluster:
+1. Create a Persistent Volume Claim (PVC) to the Persistent Volume (PV) that you created previously :

 ::code[kubectl apply -f fsxL-claim.yaml]{language=bash showLineNumbers=false showCopyAction=true}

-Run the below command to verify that the PersistentVolumeClaim that we made, is bound to the PersistentVolume of **fsx-pv** that we defined.
+2. Run the below command to verify that the PersistentVolumeClaim that we made, is bound to the PersistentVolume of **fsx-pv** that we defined.
 In the output you can see that the **persistentvolumeclaim/fsx-lustre-claim** is showing as bound to the **Volume** of **fsx-pv**

 ::code[kubectl get pvc]{language=bash showLineNumbers=false showCopyAction=true}

 ## Summary